-Mark Goodman joined Kent State's School of Journalism and Mass Communication in January 2008 as the first Knight Chair in Scholastic Journalism.
-Before that he served over 22 years as executive director of the Student Press Law Center, a national organization that serves as a legal advocate and educator of student journalists.
+Mark Goodman joined Kent State's School of Media and Journalism (formerly the School of Journalism and Mass Communication) in January 2008 as the first Knight Chair in Scholastic Journalism.
+He retired in July 2021 but continues to teach the Mass Communication Law & Ethics class for the online Journalism Education Master's program.
+Before becoming the Knight Chair, Goodman served over 22 years as executive director of the Student Press Law Center, a national organization that serves as a legal advocate and educator of student journalists.
 Goodman has a degree in journalism from the University of Missouri–Columbia and his law degree from Duke University.
 He has taught at a number of institutions including the Poynter Institute, the American University in Washington, D.C., Bowling Green State University and Virginia Commonwealth University.
 Goodman has received over two dozen national awards for his work in support of student journalism including a First Amendment awards from the Reporters Committee for Freedom of the Press and the Society of Professional Journalists, the Intellectual Freedom Award from the National Council of Teachers of English, the Gerald M. Sass Award for Distinguished Service to Journalism and Mass Communication from the Association of Schools of Journalism and Mass Communication as well as other awards from the Columbia University Scholastic Press Association the Journalism Education Association, the National Scholastic Press Association and College Media Advisers.
-You may contact him at 330-672-6239 or email@example.com.
+The School plans to conduct a search to fill the vacancy.

 John Bowen, MJE, is an adjunct professor in journalism sequence and assists in the development of online journalism educator master's program at Kent State and is chair of Journalism Education Association (JEA) Scholastic Press Rights Commission.
 Bowen has been a member of the SPLC Board of Directors and convener of the SPLC Advisory Council and a high school journalism teacher and adviser.
 Recognition includes Dow Jones News Fund National Journalism Teacher of the Year; National Scholastic Press Association's Pioneer Award; Columbia Scholastic Press Association's Gold Key Award and CSPA's Charles R. O'Malley for Excellence in Teaching award.
 Bowen co-authors a law column in Dow Jones News Fund “Adviser Update”; co-authored the recently updated “Principal's Guide to Scholastic Journalism”; numerous magazine and journal articles and the workbook to go with Law of the Student Press.
 He has a bachelor's in education and a master's in journalism from Kent State University.
 You may contact him at 330-672-3666 or email@example.com.